Twin Peaks: Development

 Lynch and Frost pitched the idea to ABC during the 1988 Writers Guild of America strike in a ten-minute meeting with the network's drama head, Chad Hoffman, with nothing more than this image and a concept.
 According to the director, the mystery of who killed Laura Palmer was initially going to be in the foreground, but would recede gradually as viewers got to know the other townsfolk and the problems they were having.
 Lynch and Frost wanted to mix a police investigation with a soap opera.
 ABC liked the idea and asked Lynch and Frost to write a screenplay for the pilot episode.
 They had been talking about the project for three months and wrote the screenplay in 10 days.
 Frost wrote more verbal characters, like Benjamin Horne, while Lynch was responsible for Agent Cooper.
-According to the director, "He says a lot of the things I say."
+According to Lynch, "He says a lot of the things I say."

 ABC Entertainment President Brandon Stoddard ordered the two-hour pilot for a possible fall 1989 series.
 He left the position in March 1989 as Lynch went into production.
 They filmed the pilot for $4 million with an agreement with ABC that they would shoot an additional "ending" to it so that it could be sold directly to video in Europe as a feature film if the TV show was not picked up.
 ABC's Bob Iger and his creative team took over, saw the dailies, and met with Frost and Lynch to get the arc of the stories and characters.

 Although Iger liked the pilot, he had difficulty persuading the rest of the network executives.
 Iger suggested showing it to a more diverse, younger group, who liked it, and the executive subsequently convinced ABC to buy seven episodes at $1.1 million apiece.
 Some executives figured that the show would never get on the air or that it might run as a seven-hour mini-series, but Iger planned to schedule it for the spring.
 The final showdown occurred during a bi-coastal conference call between Iger and a room full of New York executives; Iger won, and Twin Peaks was on the air.

 Each episode took a week to shoot, and after directing the second episode, Lynch went off to complete Wild at Heart, while Frost wrote the remaining segments.
-Standards and Practices had a problem with only one scene from the first season: an extreme close-up in the pilot of Cooper's hand as he slid tweezers under Laura's fingernail and removed a tiny "R".
+Standards and Practices had an issue with a scene from the first season: an extreme close-up in the pilot of Cooper's hand as he slid tweezers under Laura's fingernail and removed a tiny "R".
 They wanted the scene to be shorter because it made them uncomfortable, but Frost and Lynch refused, and the scene remained.